- Speed, distance, weight, and size are all factors to consider when determining the cheapest way to ship boxes

 When Shipping Discounts Apply

 Getting shipping discounts from courier companies can be a game-changer for your eCommerce business, as they can help you reduce your shipping cost per package.
 Shipping carriers will discount your rates depending on the volume of packages you send.
-The more you ship, the better your rates become.
+The more you shop, the better your rates become.